Düsseldorf: Christmas market

 Every Christmas, the city of Düsseldorf uses the city centre to host one of the largest Christmas gatherings in Germany.
 The Christmas festival occurs every year from 17 November until 23 December.
-This Christmas fest brings Düsseldorf a large portion of tourism every year as many people from nearby areas come to the city to drink mulled wine and hot chocolate and watch craftsman blow glass and create art.
-The event contains many small wooden buildings all clustered in the middle of the city for all the citizens to enjoy.
+This Christmas festival is responsible for a large portion of tourism every year as many people from nearby areas come to the city to drink mulled wine and hot chocolate and watch craftsmen blow glass and create art.
+The event takes place among many small wooden buildings all clustered in the middle of the city for all the citizens to enjoy.
 The event, to many visitors, has an old European feel, but is very lively.

 Cuisine

 Traditional meals in the region are Rheinischer Sauerbraten (a beef roast and sometimes horse marinated for a few days in vinegar and spices served with gravy and raisins) and Heaven and Earth (Himmel und Äd; black pudding with stewed apples mixed with mashed potatoes).
-In winter the people like to eat Muscheln Rheinischer Art (Rhenish-style mussels) as well as Reibekuchen (fried potato pancake served with apple sauce).
-Also a special meal: Düsseldorfer Senfrostbraten (Steaks roasted with Düsseldorf mustard on top).
+In winter the people like to eat Muscheln Rheinischer Art (Rhenish-style mussels) as well as Reibekuchen which is a fried potato pancake served with apple sauce.

-Düsseldorf is known for its strong Dijon-like mustard served in a traditional pot called "Mostertpöttche", which was eternalised in a still life by Vincent van Gogh in 1884.
+Düsseldorf is known for its strong Dijon-like mustard served in a traditional pot called "Mostertpöttche", which was immortalised in a still life by Vincent van Gogh in 1884.
+Therefore, also among the local dishes is the Düsseldorfer Senfrostbraten, including medium rare steaks roasted with Düsseldorf mustard and onion crust.
+Sides may include roast potatoes and a small salad in a restaurant, making this local dish a menu staple where upscale cuisine is served.
+Düsseldorf's Old Town has over 250 pubs and bars, often serving Altbier in a 0.25-liter glass.
+Düsseldorf Altbier is top-fermented beer of spicy aroma.

-The Rhine Metropolis is one of the most diverse areas in terms of culinary diversity.
-Düsseldorf, with the third largest Japanese community in Europe, not only provides a wide range of culinary cuisine but also has a solid foundation of Authentic Asian food in the city.
-Düsseldorf's exceptional culinary cuisine has been recognized and visited by the Worldwide leading travel guide of Lonely Planet.
-Along with a broad range of diverse cultural cuisine, Düsseldorf is also home to various Michelin starred restaurants that are world renowned.
+Düsseldorf is noted for its diverse culinary scene.
+It hosts a large Japanese community, which has contributed to a strong presence of authentic Asian cuisine.
+Düsseldorf’s gastronomy has been recognised by the travel guide Lonely Planet for its quality and variety.
+In addition to a wide range of international dining options, the city is home to several Michelin-starred restaurants.